Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 The NSPCC case studies below can support with this.

-• NSPCC case studies pdf 94 Kb This file may not be accessible.
+- NSPCC case studies pdf 61 Kb This file may not be accessible.
 If you need a more accessible version of this document please email digital@gov.wales.
 Please tell us the format you need.
 If you use assistive technology please tell us what this is

-While this will vary from case to case, it is important to be mindful that the process of being involved in any investigation or discussion of an incident will be worrying for a child or young person.
+While it will vary from case to case, it is important to be mindful that the process of being involved in any investigation or discussion of an incident will be worrying for a child or young person.
 In order to help alleviate and manage the anxiety experienced by the child or young person, it is important that the DSP (or equivalent):

-• reassures the child or young person that they are not alone and the education setting will do everything that they can to help and support them.
+- reassures the child or young person that they are not alone and the education setting will do everything that they can to help and support them.
 They should also be reassured that they will be kept informed throughout the process

-• remains solution-focused and avoids any victim-blaming questions such as ‘why have you done this?’ as this may prevent the child or young person from talking about what has happened.
-For example, use questions such as ‘describe what happened’ or ‘explain to me who was involved’
+- remains solution-focused and avoids any victim-blaming questions such as ‘why have you done this?’ as this may prevent the child or young person from talking about what has happened (for example, use questions such as ‘describe what happened’ or ‘explain to me who was involved’)

-• helps the child or young person to understand what has happened by discussing the wider pressures that they may face and the motivations of the person that sent on the image(s)
+- helps the child or young person to understand what has happened by discussing the wider pressures that they may face and the motivations of the person that sent on the images

-• signposts (if necessary) to support services available, e.g. if they want to talk to a professional anonymously
+- signposts (if necessary) to support services available, for example if the child or young person want to talk to a professional anonymously or to report an image that has been shared online

 For children and young people who have had their nudes or semi-nudes shared publicly it is important that the DSP (or equivalent) reassures them that they have done the right thing by speaking to an adult and advises them:

-• to delete images from social media accounts (including from cloud photo backups) if they have uploaded them themselves
+- to delete images from social media accounts (including from cloud photo backups) if they have uploaded them themselves

-• on how to report nudes or semi-nudes on individual sites to get them taken down.
+- on how to report nudes or semi-nudes on individual sites to get them taken down.
 If the image has been shared via a mobile, they should be informed that they can contact the mobile phone operator to have a mobile number changed as this may stop others from contacting them

-• to speak to the setting if they are concerned about any bullying behaviour
+- to speak to the setting if they are concerned about any bullying behaviour

 For children and young people who have been sent nudes and semi-nudes it is important that the DSP:

-• reassures them that they have done the right thing by speaking out and that the education setting and other adults are there to help
+- reassures them that they have done the right thing by speaking out and that the education setting and other adults are there to help

-• asks whether it was sent by an adult or another child or young person and if they requested the photo or if it was sent unsolicited
+- asks whether it was sent by an adult or another child or young person and if they requested the photo or if it was sent unsolicited

 For children and young people who have shared another child’s or young person’s nudes or semi-nudes it is important that the DSP:

-• asks whether they asked for the image or were initially sent it without requesting it
+- asks whether they asked for the image or were initially sent it without requesting it

-• asks who the image has been sent to and where it has been shared
+- asks who the image has been sent to and where it has been shared

-• agrees next steps for taking the image down, including deleting the image from the child or young person’s phone or any social media accounts and reporting it to service providers
+- agrees next steps for taking the image down, including deleting the image from the child or young person’s phone or any social media accounts and reporting it to service providers

-• asks about their motivations for sharing the photo and discusses what they could have done differently
+- asks about their motivations for sharing the photo and discusses what they could have done differently

-• talks about how they could have managed their feelings in a healthier and more positive way (if they have reacted to an upsetting incident, such as the break-up of a relationship, by sending the photo onwards)
+- talks about how they could have managed their feelings in a healthier and more positive way (if they have reacted to an upsetting incident, such as the break-up of a relationship, by sending the photo onwards)

-• advises on the laws concerning the sharing of nudes and semi-nudes
+- advises on the laws concerning the sharing of nudes and semi-nudes

-Further advice and information about involving parents/carers can be found in the ‘Supporting parents/carers' section.
+Further advice and information about involving parents or carers can be found in the ‘Supporting parents and carers' section.

 Social services contact and referrals